kyverno/chainsaw/website/docs/reference/jp/examples/multiply.md

 ## Description

-does arithmetic multiplication of two specified values of numbers, quantities, and durations
+Does arithmetic multiplication of two specified values of numbers, quantities, and durations.

 ## Examples